-In 1752, due to his merit, Seydlitz was promoted to the rank of lieutenant-colonel in Vippach Hussars (formerly Natzmer Hussars).
-Frederick soon reassigned him to Schwerin Dragoons to improve their performance.
+On September 21, 1752, due to his merit, Seydlitz was promoted to the rank of lieutenant-colonel in the Vippach Hussars (formerly Natzmer's Hussars).
+On October 13, Frederick reassigned him as commander of the Württemberg Dragoons, stationed at in Treptow an der Rega, to improve their performance.

-In 1753, Seydlitz was promoted once more, assuming the command of Rochow Cuirassiers which soon became a reference in the Prussian army.
+On March 1, 1753, Seydlitz was promoted once more, assuming the command of the Rochow Cuirassiers which soon became a reference in the Prussian army.